 Dr. Francesca Fardo is an Assistant Professor in the Danish Pain Research Centre and the ECG.
 Her work focuses on understanding central nervous system mechanisms in the spinal cord and brain underlying touch, pain, and thermosensation, using MEG and fMRI.

-Maria is a PhD student in the Consciousness and Cognition lab at Cambridge Psychology, and is also a member of the ECG.
-Maria’s thesis investigates the neural mechanisms of bodily and auditory prediction errors, and their disruption in chronic pain groups .
+Maria is a PhD student in the Consciousness and Cognition lab at Cambridge Psychology.
+Maria’s thesis investigates the neural mechanisms of bodily and auditory prediction errors, and their disruption in chronic pain groups.

 Sebastian Scott Engen is a Bachelors Student in Cognitive Science.
 Sebastian’s BSc thesis with the ECG investigates how emotional arousal biases accuracy and meta-cognition for memory.